ankur27aggarwal/dummy/README.md

 We performed the following set of operations to generate data suitable for algorithms.

 - Step 1 :- Injection of code clones in dataset.<br>
-  - Injecting Type 1 clones(Exact CLones) :- Created multiple copies of the codes,Addition of comments in few codes.<br>
+  - Injecting Type 1 clones(Exact CLones) :- Created multiple copies of the codes,Addition of comments in few codes.
   - Injecting Type 2 clones(Renamed CLones):- Modifications in identifier names including Type 1 changes<br>

 - Step 2 :- Generating Features:-